Jessie Barr: Early life

 Jessie is from Dunmore East in Waterford and she attended the local girls primary school, the Light of Christ National School.
 She also attended the Ursuline Convent (St Angela's School), Waterford.
 Her parents are Thomas and Martina Barr.
 She has a sister Becky and she is the older sister of hurdler Thomas Barr.

 Career

 She currently lives in Limerick.
 She competed for Ireland in the London Olympics.
 In the 400 metres hurdles she has also been a European Athletics Championship Finalist, a World University Games Finalist and she is the Irish U23 Record holder.

-She was forced to lay off her training in 2014 following a stress fracture to her foot so she finished her Masters in Sports Psychology at the University of the West of England.
+She was forced to lay off her training in 2014 following a stress fracture to her foot so she finished her master's degree in Sports Psychology at the University of the West of England.
 She moved back to her training group in Limerick, Ireland in September 2014 and started her PhD in Sport Psychology.